-2.1.1 “Affiliate” means, in relation to a Party, every company that is (a) at the relevant time Controlled by, Controls or is under common Control with such Party; and (b) listed in the Application Form.
+2.1.1 “Affiliate” means, in relation to a party, every company that is at the relevant time Controlled by, Controls or is under common Control with such party.

 2.1.2 “Applicable Laws” means any applicable law, statute, regulation or legally binding requirement or order as interpreted taking appropriate account of regulatory policy, guidance or industry code, relating to either of the parties or subject matter in question, including (as amended from time to time) (i) the EMRs; (ii) the PSRs; (iii) the UK Money Laundering Regulations 2017; (iv) the Proceeds of Crime Act 2002; the UK Terrorism Act 2000 (as amended); and (v) UK and international financial sanctions regimes.

 2.1.3 “Application Form” means Part 1 of the Application Form, any supplemental terms and any other information submitted by you therein.

 2.1.4 “Authorised Party” means any natural person listed by a director, partner or other principal as an “Authorised Party” in Part 1 of the Application Form.